-Rebecca Marder shines in Une Jeune Fille Qui Va Bien (A Radiant Girl), a charming debut that tackles its subject matter with unique energy and personality.
+Rebecca Marder shines in A Radiant Girl (Une Jeune Fille Qui Va Bien), a charming debut that tackles its subject matter with unique energy and personality.

-Just like the film’s title suggests, the protagonist in question is a jeune fille qui va bien, which literally translates to “a young woman who is doing just fine.”
-And, when we first meet Irène (Rebecca Marder, of Someone, Somewhere, from the Comédie Française), she seems to be doing just fine indeed, as she’s somehow managing to juggle her hectic schedule not only in an admirable way but also with unparalleled energy.
+Just like the film’s original title suggests, the protagonist in question is a jeune fille qui va bien, which literally translates to “a young woman who is doing just fine.”
+And, when we first meet Irène (Rebecca Marder, of Someone, Somewhere, from the Comédie Française), that’s exactly what it looks like, as she’s somehow managing to juggle her hectic schedule not only in an admirable way but also with unparalleled energy.
 During the day, Irène splits her time between her job as a theatre usher and rehearsals for a very important audition that she hopes will get her closer to fulfilling her dream of becoming an actress.
 In the evening, she goes home to her family, and spends time with her brother, Igor (Anthony Bajon, of The Prayer), her father, André (André Marcon, of An Officer and A Spy), and her grandmother, Marceline (Françoise Widhoff, of Spring Blossom), with whom she can unleash all her creativity and be her wonderful, unique self.
 But that’s not all: as well as a hectic work-life routing, Irène is also dealing with the flushes of first love, as she finds herself with not one but two potential beaus, poetic old acquaintance Gilbert (Jean Chevalier, of the Comédie Française) and charming stranger Jacques (Cyril Metzger, of Happening).

-Part coming-of-age movie, part quirky comedy, part tense holocaust drama, Une Jeune Fille Qui Va Bien balances the darkness of its themes with the light that comes from its protagonist, brilliantly brought to life by Rebecca Marder.
+Part coming-of-age movie, part quirky comedy, part tense holocaust drama, A Radiant Girl (Une Jeune Fille Qui Va Bien) balances the darkness of its themes with the light that comes from its protagonist, brilliantly brought to life by Rebecca Marder.
 Both a vibrant character study and a haunting meditation on one of the most tragic events in history, Kiberlain’s drama will make you go through a whole range of emotions, ultimately leaving you not just with an aftertaste but also with the urge to live life to the fullest.